-    A smaller team will use up less cash per month, but the project may end up taking longer as a result.
-However, the trade off in efficiency might just be able to compensate for the lengthier timeline.
+A minor team will use up less cash per month, but the project may end up taking longer as a result.
+However, the trade-off inefficiency might just be able to compensate for the lengthier timeline.

 So which is better?
 According to "Faster and leaner: the trend toward smaller software development teams" research done by Aileen Horgan and published on atlassian.com blog, smaller development organizations of 1-100 members push projects to production faster.
 The study credits this to smaller teams having simpler processes with fewer cross-team dependencies.

 Highly experienced developers cost more, which is why you don’t want a team composed entirely of senior developers.
-A team of younger, newer developers that are led by a single or a few highly experienced senior developers will be the most cost-effective arrangement for your project.
+Instead, a team of younger, newer developers led by a single or a few highly experienced senior developers will be the most cost-effective arrangement for your project.

 To minimize this expense, use popular or established technologies to build your MVP.
-You’ll be able to choose from a wider pool of developers and have room to negotiate salaries if needed.
+Then, you’ll be able to choose from a wider pool of developers and have room to negotiate salaries if needed.

-When all is said and done, there are two numbers that truly determine how much MVP costs: hours spent and hourly rates.
+Two numbers truly determine how much MVP development costs: hours spent and hourly rates.

 All of the other conditions I mentioned in the article above modify one or both of these numbers.
 Want a better-quality product?
 Spend more hours.
 Want developers that know what they’re doing?
 Pay your developers more.

-Another way you can help control costs is by working with a partner company that has a software development team already in place.
-These partner teams are often composed of developers with experience with a wide range of projects and have a diverse collection of skills, which makes it more cost-effective to hire and recruit them as a group rather than assemble an internal team from scratch.
+Another way you can help control the cost of MVP is by working with a partner company with a software development team already in place.
+These partner teams are often composed of developers with experience with a wide range of projects.
+They have a diverse collection of skills, which makes it more cost-effective to hire and recruit them as a group rather than assemble an internal team from scratch.

-Partner teams like ours have built dozens of MVPs and know how to make and estimate them.
-We can also advise you when it comes to evaluating feature sets, UX design, and technology.
+Partner teams like ours have built dozens of MVPs and know how to make an estimate of them.
+We can also advise you when it comes to evaluating feature sets, UX and UI design, and technology.
 Reach out, so we’ll be able to provide you with no-nonsense feedback on your project’s timeline, MVP cost, and feasibility.